glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 ###### Bully Algorithm

 One example of leader election algorithm is the bully algorithm.
-The algorithm is capable of choosing leader dynamically even in presence of failures.
+The idea is, a leader is chosen initially.
+The leader can stay as a leader as long as it does not fail.
+When the leader fail, a new leader will be chosen dynamically.

 The algorithm assumes that :